 - Handcraft Market

-- 1. Puente del Matadero – Matadero Bridge
+- 1. Puente del Matadero – Slaughterhouse Bridge

-- 2. Fortin de la Navidad – Fort of the Nativity
+- 2. Fortin de la Navidad – Nativity Fort

 - 3. Conjunto Conventual de la Merced – La Merced Convent